Fedrosauro/SeBu-React-Native-App/README.md

 ## Data Persistence and Personalization

 ¡SeBu! utilizes ```AsyncStorage``` to provide a persistent storage solution for user data.
 This ensures that information like favorites, login credentials, and potentially even user preferences are preserved across app sessions.
-This enhances the user experience by allowing them to pick up where they left off and personalize the app to their liking.
+This enhances the user experience by allowing them to pick up where they left off.
 AsyncStorage has been also used to save the items.

 ## Enhanced User Experience:
 - **Favorite Items** : Users can mark items as favorites for quick and easy access later.
 These selections are persisted using AsyncStorage, making your favorites readily available even after restarting the app.